Peak 7 Adventures

 How does Peak 7 Adventures spend its money?

 Peak 7 Adventures directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Peak 7 Adventures tax-deductible?